JimTools/jwt-auth/README.md

 ```

 > [!NOTE]
-> For documentation on v1.x which is conpatiable with `tuupola/slim-jwt-auth`
+> V1 is still supported!!
+For documentation on v1.x which is compatible with `tuupola/slim-jwt-auth`
 > see [1.x](https://github.com/JimTools/jwt-auth/blob/1.x/README.md)

 ## Install